Goodwill Tax Treatment: How Is Goodwill Taxed In a Business Sale?

 To maximize the amount of money you keep from selling your business, we recommend strategies like installment sales, earnouts, tax harvesting, and utilizing QSBS exemptions.

-Here are six ways sellers can defer, reduce, or offset goodwill taxation, giving you financial flexibility, more cash flow, and a larger share of the proceeds to reinvest in your next venture:
+Here are six ways sellers can defer, reduce, or offset tax on goodwill in a business sale, giving you financial flexibility, more cash flow, and a larger share of the proceeds to reinvest in your next venture:

 1. Opt for an Installment Sale to Spread Taxes Out

-An installment sale spreads taxable gains over several years so that you’re paying taxes a bit at a time.
+An installment sale spreads capital gains tax on the sale of business goodwill over several years so that you’re paying taxes a bit at a time.
 Instead of paying taxes on the entire gain upfront, sellers report a portion with each payment received.

 For example, if goodwill represents 50% of the sale price, 50% of each installment payment is taxable, reducing the immediate tax burden and aligning taxes with the payment schedule.